 Sodium dichloroacetate, or NaDCA (abbreviated as DCA or dichloroacetate) is a simple molecule.
 It has neither odor nor color.
 It is non-toxic and cheap to produce.

-Representatives from the University of Alberta (UA) claim that it is possible to use DCA as a cure for various forms of cancer.
-One of the professors from the abovementioned University proved that DCA helps with regression of lung and breast cancers, as well as brain tumors (among others).
+Representatives from the University of Alberta (UA) claim that it is possible to use DCA as a treatment for various forms of cancer.
+One of the professors from the above mentioned University proved that DCA helps with regression of lung and breast cancers, as well as brain tumors (among others).
 The results of the study may be viewed in the research journal Cancer Cell published by the researchers from UA (including a cardiologist, Dr. Evangelos Michelakis, and Dr. Sebastien Bonnet).

 It should be noted that DCA had been used before by men of science and medicine.
 It was successfully used in treatment of inborn defects connected with metabolism.
 These diseases were reported to have a connection with mitochondria.
 It should be noted that for nearly 80 years researchers have known that cancer has a negative influence on mitochondria, causing them to function abnormally.
 For most of this time, however, the most popular claim was that it was not possible for the mitochondria to function normally after they have been affected by cancer.